gdepeute/dae.notes/estaff.newco.md

     - Mixture of some slides with background images, and some not feels disjointed
     - Mixture of Roboto and Arial fonts inconsistent
     - Mixture of when BOLD is used and not isn't consistent
+    - I "personally" see these as an "attention to detail" issue, and if it was code (i.e. inconsistent style) would be viewed very unfavorable

   - Slide 4:
     - Would suggest changing the "Extensible" bullet to: "Extensible to include customer specific hazards and data"